 Will college be free?

 The Excelsior Scholarship is designed to help cover the cost of tuition only for students attending a college in the state system.
 There are many other costs related to attending college including fees, room, board, transportation, books, and other expenses that will not be covered by the scholarship.

 How much will the Excelsior Scholarship pay for?

-The Excelsior Scholarship will cover up to $5500 minus any amount the student receives from the Federal Pell Grant, the New York State Tuition Assistance Program [TAP], or other scholarships.
-If this does not equal the entire amount of tuition, the remainder will be covered by a tuition credit paid by the school.
-For Excelsior recipients, your tuition cost will be frozen for 4 years.
+The Excelsior Scholarship will cover up to the cost of tuition minus any amount the student receives from the Federal Pell Grant, the New York State Tuition Assistance Program [TAP], or other scholarships.
+For Excelsior recipients, your tuition cost will be frozen at the rate determined by HESC.
 The Excelsior Scholarship will last for up to 4 years if you are pursuing a bachelor’s degree.

 What do I have to do?

 You must also have filed the 2021-22 Free Application for Federal Student Aid (FAFSA) and the New York State Tuition Assistance Program (TAP) application.
 While enrolled, you must be full time and have passing grades for at least 30 credit hours each academic year (including winter and summer terms).
 After graduation, you must live and be employed (if working) in New York State for at least as many years as you received the scholarship.